Non-Dairy Milk Taste Test: The Best Plant-Based and Vegan Milks

-Back to the more upbeat part of this story: We tasted 10 different milks and one chocolate flavor for fun.
+To know which plant-based milk is best, we tasted over 10 different milks.
 We poured the plain ones over cereal at the office and watched as the crowd gathered.
 (Everyone wanted in on this taste test!)
 Some preferred the creaminess of the banana milk and said it would be great in a smoothie, and other testers liked the skim-like consistency of almond milk best.
-Read on to see which of the milks won our top prize.

 For all the Beet Meters, check out the best vegan products.

 365 Unsweetened Almond Milk

 “You can taste the almonds!” said a tester.
 This one is very similar to the Califia Almond Milk, but has a nuttier taste and is not as creamy.
 We loved this in cereal and would drink it with most anything, especially our iced coffee to add a little extra flavor.
 If you enjoy a thin milk texture, we would suggest drinking this one over the Califia because it’s more like skim.

 The Bottom Line: This milk is so low in carbs, fat, and calories you can enjoy it as often as you like.
 The sodium is a little high but still in the range with the rest of the crop.

 Personally, this is our favorite almond milk brand, since it has the perfect combination of taste and nutrition.
 All of our taste testers agreed.
 It’s similar to real milk: creamy and smooth, but it has a refreshing-yet-subtle almond taste.
 If you’re an almond milk latte fan, we recommend using this brand because your latte foam will have a thicker texture.
 We tried this milk in comparison to the 365 Unsweetened Almond milk and there wasn’t a huge difference, but we would prefer to eat cereal with Califia Unsweetened Almond Milk because of its milk-like texture with a hint of almond.